Janpot/next-rpc/README.md

 - `NextPageContext`: if it traces back to `getServerSideProps` or `getInitialProps`.
 - `NextApiHandler`: if it traces back to a call in another API handler, or if it was called from the browser.

 `next-rpc` intercepts all instances of `getInitialProps`, `getServerSideProps` and api handlers and injects its context provider in there.
 From there on, every function invocation that descends from that point will be able to access the context through `getContext`.
-Since this feature relies on experimental APIs, that still have questionable performance characteristics, it needs to be explicitly enabled by configuring the `experimentalContext` flag in `next.config.js`:
+Since this feature relies on experimental APIs, it needs to be explicitly enabled by configuring the `experimentalContext` flag in `next.config.js`:

 ```js
 // ./next.config.js